nishanths/fmap/README.md

 for the specified directory trees.
 The keys are the paths of files and the values are the contents of the file at that path.

-The generated go file is printed to stdout.
+The generated go file is printed to stdout (typically you would need to run the output through gofmt).
 Empty directories are ignored, and symlinks are not followed.

 usage:
   fmap [flags] path/to/dir path/to/dir2 ...